digital-earths-UK-hackathon/digital-earths-UK-hackathon.github.io/content/_index.md

 # header_logo: "images/code_icon.png"
 #
 # Headers are safeHTML, you can use HTML tags such as b,i,u,br
-header_headline: "UK km-scale hackathon 2026"
+header_headline: "Global to regional km-scale hackathon 2026"
 header_subheadline: "Met Office, Exeter"

 set draft: false